Differential Pressure Sensors Optimize Data Center Cooling

 AKCPBlog

-Differential air pressure sensors can assist in optimizing the cooling and the airflow in your Data Center.
-Monitor the system via differential pressure sensors.
-These sensors will help to understand the airflow patterns and monitor its efficiency throughout your Data Center.
-For example, the correct sealing of underfloor tiles, indicating possible air leaks, or obstructions in the airflow.
+Differential air pressure sensors play a vital role in enhancing cooling and airflow within your Data Center.
+By utilizing differential pressure sensors to monitor your system, you gain insights into airflow patterns and efficiency throughout the facility.
+For example, they can detect issues like improper sealing of underfloor tiles, air leaks, or obstructions in the airflow.

-• Optimize airflow and cooling utilization, and apply changes if necessary
+• Optimize airflow and cooling efficiency and make necessary adjustments.

-• Get notified about any airflow changes that might occur, indicating potential leaks or changes in cooling performance
+• Receive alerts for airflow changes, indicating potential leaks or cooling performance changes.

-• Detect a possible HVAC or cooling fans failure
+• Detect potential HVAC or cooling fan failures.

-• Visualize and verify the effects of cooling and air handling efficiency
+• Visualize and verify cooling and air handling efficiency.

-• Correlate air pressure/flow changes with the temperature changes when used with temperature sensors
+• Correlate air pressure and flow changes with temperature variations when combined with temperature sensors.

 The improved cooling performance will quickly return your investment, in the monitoring system, by optimizing the airflow and cooling systems you can cut your energy bill.
 Differential air pressure can also be used as an input to control CRAC fan speeds as discussed in this article.